Level/abstract-leveldown/README.md

 ## Contributing

-`abstract-leveldown` is an **OPEN Open Source Project**.
+[`Level/abstract-leveldown`](https://github.com/Level/abstract-leveldown) is an **OPEN Open Source Project**.
 This means that:

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

-See the [contribution guide](https://github.com/Level/community/blob/master/CONTRIBUTING.md) for more details.
+See the [Contribution Guide](https://github.com/Level/community/blob/master/CONTRIBUTING.md) for more details.

 ## Big Thanks